nbrest/kamehouse/README.md

 * Manage my media files (store their location and information in a database and create interfaces to play them)
 * Control multiple VLC Players through a custom interface using VLC's http API
 * Control the server running the application (shutdown, suspend, lock screen, unlock screen, etc)
+* Do automated bookings to tennis world (australia)
 * Login system
 * Application administration view (secured through Spring Security)
 * About and contact us